kudobuilder/kudo.dev/content/docs/architecture.md

 ## Components

-**kudoctl** or `kubectl-kudo` is a [kubectl plugin](https://kubernetes.io/docs/tasks/extend-kubectl/kubectl-plugins/) command-line client.
-The client is used to aid developers in creating KUDO operators and is used ops teams to manage operators in a Kubernetes cluster.
+**kubectl-kudo** is a [kubectl plugin](https://kubernetes.io/docs/tasks/extend-kubectl/kubectl-plugins/) command-line client, which is invoked by `kubectl kudo`.
+The client is built to aid developers in creating KUDO operators and is used by ops teams to manage operators in a Kubernetes cluster.
 The client is capable of:

 * Operator development
-* Provides end to end test harness execution
+* End to end test harness execution
 * Repository development and management
-* Interacting with the deployed KUDO controller via the KUDO CRDs
+* Interacting with the deployed KUDO controller via KUDO CRDs
-  * Installing, uninstalling operator CRDs and operators
+  * Installing and uninstalling operator CRDs and operators
-  * Starting or getting status of an operator plan
+  * Starting operator plans and querying their status
-  * Upgrading, updating, backing up or restoring operators
+  * Upgrading, updating, backing up and restoring operators

-**KUDO CRDs** extends the Kubernetes API to support KUDO
+**KUDO CRDs** extend the Kubernetes API to support KUDO

-**KUDO Controller** is a collection of controllers deployed into the cluster into the `kudo-system` namespace providing the service defined by the KUDO CRDs, managing the KUDO operators.
-The KUDO controller is responsible for the following:
+**KUDO Controller** is a collection of controllers deployed into the cluster into the `kudo-system` namespace.
+The KUDO Controller provides the service defined by the related KUDO CRDs, and is managing KUDO operators.
+The KUDO controller is responsible for:

-* Watch Kubernetes KUDO objects and ensure desired state
+* Watching Kubernetes KUDO objects and ensuring desired state
-* Create KUDO operators and invoke operator plans
+* Creating KUDO operators and invoking operator plans

-Read [concepts](concepts) for more details around operator, operator version and instance CRDs.
+Read about KUDO's [concepts](concepts.md) for more details around operators, operator versions and instance CRDs.

 **KUDO Repository** provides significant convenience but is not strictly required.
 It provides an index of operators along with URLs they may be retrieved from.
-Read [repository article](repository) for more details on repositories and operator layout.
+Read about the [operator repository](repository.md) for more details on repositories and operator layout.

 ## Implementation